JeffreyKwakuOsafo/AWS3TierArch/Overview.md

 An active AWS account

-IAM user with sufficient permissions (VPC, EC2, RDS, IAM, ELB)
+IAM user with sufficient knowledge on (VPC, EC2, RDS, IAM, ELB)

 Basic knowledge of networking, Linux, and AWS services